capocasa/lov/README.md

 ```

-Please see the lov command line tool in `cmd.nim` for a full SDL2 example of the decoder-demuxer.
+Please see the lov command line tool in `play.nim` for a full SDL2 example of the decoder-demuxer.
 Note that programs must be compiled with --threads=on to use the lov library.

 Further, note that the lov library does not depend on sdl2- the command-line tool does.